 Tomorrow we will continue down to Whanganui as long as the tide and winds are kind.
 Downes Hut is quite small and already has people in it so we are camped near it in the bush.
-Very tired.
+Very tired and very grumpy.

 - Once past Jerusalem the river quietens down a lot.